-Stephen Redman was born and grew up about 50 miles east of London, UK and began his love affair with dance about 1970 after seeing a performance by the Nederlands Danz Teater.
-After immigrating to the US in 1975, Steve took Jazz from the San Francisco Ballet from 1976 until the dreaded 'jazzercise' craze hit San Francisco in 1978.
-Nowadays, Steve is a professional wealth manager and financial advisor with a major international financial services firm.
+Stephen Redman was born and grew up about 50 miles east of London, U.K., and began his love affair with dance about 1970 after seeing a performance by the Nederlands Danz Teater.
+After immigrating to the United States in 1975, Steve took jazz from the San Francisco Ballet from 1976 until the jazzercise craze hit San Francisco in 1978.
+Today, Steve is a professional wealth manager and financial advisor with a major international financial services firm.
 He divides his leisure time among painting, collecting art and supporting several arts non-profit organizations in Austin.

 Edie and her family moved to Austin in 2009.
 Her work experience includes planning public programs for the Smithsonian Institution and management consulting for Ernst & Young.
 She previously served as Parents' Association President and Board Member of St. Mark's Episcopal School in Palm Beach Gardens, Fla.
 She has an MBA from the Fuqua School of Business, Duke University and a B.A. from the University of Virginia.
 Edie and her husband, Cotter Cunningham, have three children.